 Gambling industry in Ghana: An anti-poor economy

 Furthermore, one must wonder where the winnings are going.
 In the best case, the different companies are organized domestically, binding a high share of turnover and winnings in Ghana.
-In the worst case – and considering the involved actors quite likely – the companies are multinationals and extracting money from the Ghanaian economy.
+In the worst case – and considering the involved actors quite likely – the companies are extracting wealth from the Ghanaian economy.
 I am painting a dark picture here.
 Still, I think it is a necessary picture.
-The current narrative of a gambling industry creating employment and millionaires in Ghana and sooner or later all Sub-Saharan countries, should be extended by the picture, which I just outlined.
+The current narrative of a gambling industry creating employment and millionaires in Ghana , should be challenged by the picture, which I just outlined.
 In a simplified and most drastic emphasis, this is the picture of the poorest of the poor being exposed to the highly-underestimated threat of addiction and the consequences to the already challenged livelihoods of many Ghanaian people.